BennyStrobes/Strober-lab-website/join/index.md

 **Our main goal is to provide rigorous training in computational science**, with an emphasis on the development and/or application of statistical and machine learning methods in human genetics and genomics.
 Training is supported through group meetings, individualized mentoring, and a collaborative lab environment.

+As a new and growing lab, we can offer close mentorship and frequent feedback.
+At the same time, our strong collaborations with larger groups across the Harvard Medical School research community provide exposure to diverse research expertise and networks.

 ### Postdoctoral Researchers